w3c/sdw/stats-bp/dwbp-for-stats.md

 The use of version indicators is already a common practice for some organisations.
 However, I'm not sure about version history ("how the dataset typically changes from version to version and how any two specific versions differ.").

+Approach to data revisions: at individual observation level, and/or at whole dataset level.

+Corrections or updates to individual estimates as more data comes in.
+Also more comprehensive approaches to revision, for example in the series of estimates of GDP that most countries product

+Versioning of codelists, eg regular updates to classification schemes such as SIC or SITC

 ## Best Practice 9: Use persistent URIs as identifiers of datasets